 What to Expect From Your First Period After Giving Birth

 The first period after pregnancy is different for different women.
 It can change massively, less or not at all, and you should be prepared for anything.
 You may have longer or shorter periods and heavier or lighter flow.
 You can also expect bleeding and vaginal discharge after giving birth, as they are very common post-pregnancy.
 Whether you have had a vaginal birth or caesarean delivery, you will experience some amount of vaginal bleeding and discharge after giving birth.
 This is due to the shedding of extrauterine lining and blood that your body must have acquired during pregnancy.
-In the initial stages, you may experience heavy bleeding and clots; however, after a few weeks, the blood will give way to vaginal discharge called lochia.
-This vaginal discharge can be creamy white to red in colour.
+In the initial stages, you may experience heavy bleeding and clots.
+The bleeding that happens until 42 days after giving birth is lochia, and it changes colour from dark red to whitish discharge in those 42 days.
 You may have this discharge for up to six weeks, and in case you are breastfeeding your baby, you may expect your first menstrual period after birth around this time.

 Why Don’t Breastfeeding Moms Get Their Periods Early?

 Most new mothers do not get their periods after delivery while breastfeeding because of the hormonal changes.
 The hormone prolactin, which is present in breastfeeding moms, is essential for the production of breast milk.
 This hormone suppresses the reproductive hormones.
 Therefore, in the dearth of reproductive hormones, no eggs are released for fertilization.
 Without the egg, there is no menstruation.
 Thus, breastfeeding moms do not get their periods quickly.

 Be prepared to expect and experience some changes in your period after pregnancy.
 This is because your body will be in the process of adjusting to your menstrual cycle after delivery.
 You may experience some of the following: